Beginning the Budget App - Finishing the First Route

 }

-With that change, when the authHandler verifies the jwt, the user_id can be found in the req.decoded.user_id
+With that change, when the authHandler verifies the jwt, the user_id can be found in the req.decoded.user_id variable in the subsequent routes.

 handlers/authHandler.js